 1877: The Brazos Pilot, a weekly newspaper, begins publication.
 The Weekly Bryan Appeal ceases publication.

 📷 View the Pilot from 1881.

-1877 – Sanborn fire insurance map, Block 256: Block 256, which is actually mislabeled as Block 265 on the 1877 Sanborn fire insurance map, is the present-day downtown area between 26th Street and Gloria Stephan Sale Park.
+1877: This is the first Sanborn fire insurance map of Block 256 in Downtown Bryan.
+Block 256, which is actually mislabeled as Block 265, is the present-day downtown area between 26th Street and Gloria Stephan Sale Park.
 Current buildings on the block include the Howell Building, the LaSalle Hotel and the Queen Theatre.

 1887: Bryan firemen in Downtown Bryan.
 Fires were the scourge of cities and towns in the late 1800s, and Bryan was no exception.